luislavena/gem-compiler/README.md

 expose different options on the API.
 The binary might be expecting specific features not present in the version of Ruby you're installing the binary gem into.

+You can also force the gem to only be installed on the exact version of Ruby that was used to compile it using the `--hard-abi-lock` option:

+    $ gem compile yajl-ruby-1.1.0.gem --hard-abi-lock

+**Note**: The `--no-abi-lock` will supercede the `--hard-abi-lock` option.

 #### Reducing extension's size (stripping)